North/North East Lincolnshire & Goole

 70 Years 70 Faces

 York Teaching Hospitals NHS Foundation Trust have undertaken the ambitious task of profiling 70 different people working in the service to celebrate 70 years of the NHS.
-The campaign 70 years 70 faces profiles everyone from xx to xx highlighting the diverse ranges of job roles available in the NHS.
-Visit York Teaching Hospitals NHS Foundation Trust Website to find out more.
+The campaign 70 years 70 faces highlights the diverse ranges of job roles available in the NHS.
+See below to find out more.

 Project Choice Students Graduate

 Project Choice students from York and Scarborough Hospitals have marked the completion of their internships with a special graduation event.
 Project Choice is a work based programme which supports young people (16-25 years) who have learning disabilities, difficulties or autism with the social and work based skills needed to enable them to become work ready and help them to understand the pathway into employment.